studyztp/UWPfinaldraft/Functionaility.md

 # Functionaility

-Below is a detail list of all the functionailities and commands of the graphing calcutor simulator:
+Below is a detail list of all the functionailities and commands of the graphing calcutor simulator.
+There are step by step instructions on the [GetStarted](GetStarted.md) section.

 ## Math Related Function